DaryaShyroka/russian-to-english-stt/final_report.md

 ### *Introduction:*

-For this project, we plan to perform Russian Automatic Speech Recognition, as part of a pipeline in an end-to-end system for a Russian Speech to English text translation system.
+For this project, we performed Russian Automatic Speech Recognition, as part of a pipeline in an end-to-end system for a Russian Speech to English text translation system.
 This would entail Automatic Speech Recognition using XLSR-Wav2Vec2 fine-tuned on Russian speech data, followed by Machine Translation of the Russian transcriptions to English.
 We also intended to fine-tune the vanilla XLSR-Wav2Vec2 model on a different Russian speech dataset (other than Common Voice, which it's already been fine-tuned on) to see how it performs.
 We were going to use the OpenSLR dataset from Librispeech to do this, however since it is not in the same format as Common Voice, it would take really long to fix the format and we don't think this would have added much value, so we decided to stick with Common Voice.
 Additionally, unanticipated challenges arose through working with speech data, so we will likely need to reduce our original scope.

 We have experiemented with fine-tuning an XLSR-Wav2Vec2 model on Common Voice Russian speech data following the tutorial on Turkish data (https://colab.research.google.com/github/patrickvonplaten/notebooks/blob/master/Fine_Tune_XLSR_Wav2Vec2_on_Turkish_ASR_with_%F0%9F%A4%97_Transformers.ipynb#scrollTo=ZJy7p04j78c3).
 We have had to change some of the functions in the tutorial to allow it to work with Russian data, and we had to get more RAM and a faster processor in order to be able to run the notebook, since the Russian dataset is very large.
 Following this week, once we get the Russian data working with the code given in the HuggingFace XLSR-Wav2Vec2 tutorial, we intend to use the fine-tuned model in a pipeline with a Machine Translation model to translate the output of XLSR-Wav2Vec2 from Russian to English, and report on the results.